Tetrads in Yang-Mills geometrodynamics: Extremal field in geometrodynamics

 \section{Extremal field in $SU(2)$ geometrodynamics}

 One of our goals is to build a ``non-decoupled'' tetrad such that $SU(2)$ generated tetrad transformations on blade one, leave the tetrad vectors that generate this blade, on blade one, and similarly for $SU(2)$ generated rotations on blade two.
 This property is fundamental to ensure the invariance of the metric tensor under $SU(2)$ local gauge transformations, and is going to be used when proving the existence of morphisms between the local $SU(2)$ gauge group and the local LB1, LB2 groups.
 The ``decoupled'' tetrads clearly do not have this property.
+The ``decoupled'' tetrad vectors might leave blades one and two after a gauge transformation.
 Let us define then, a ``non-decoupled'' extremal field as,

 In order to define the complexion $\beta$, we are going to impose the $SU(2)$ invariant condition,